ayshsandu/docs-is/en/docs/develop/customizing-authentication-error-messages.md

 Do the following to customize these error messages.

+## Show Authentication Failure Reason in The Response

 Add the following properties to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder and enable the authenticator to be able to customize error messages.

 ``` toml